eid-privacy/eid-privacy.github.io/_posts/2025-10-14-crescent-longfellow-showdown.md

 The Swiyu features that are relevant here are:
 - Credential format: Swiyu uses SD-JWT VC
 - Holder-binding: Swiyu requires holder binding with ECDSA (compatible with existing TEEs)
-- Revocation: Currently, Swiyu have a status list implementation for revocation
+- Revocation: Currently, Swiyu has a status list implementation for revocation
 - Visual presentation: Swiyu uses OCA (LiGa: is this relevant for Longfellow/Crescent?)
 - Communication protocols: Are these technologies compatible with OID4VCI / OID4VP which Swiyu uses?
 - Identifier usage: Swiyu uses DID:webvh